apache/incubator-brooklyn/docs/use/guide/management/index.md

 ### Security

-In this milestone release only two Spring Security users are created: user and admin.
+In this release only two Spring Security users are created: user and admin.
 Only the admin user has access to the Management Console.

 Admin access: 	username: *admin*, password: *password*.